markyoung/interview_questions/README.md

 [Part 1: Fix the "-flow":](http://localhost/interview_questions/1-fixlayout)
 -------------------------------
-Part 1 is asking you to fix a common layout problem with floats and scrolling.
+Part 1 is asking you to fix a common layout problem with clearing floats, scrolling, and text wrapping.
 Edit the CSS/SCSS file to fix the issue.

 1. Form wrapper not following inner content height (You should not set a fixed height)
 2. Main content does not scroll